blanc1a/tribute-page/README.md

 - HTML: Used for the structure and content of the page.
 - CSS: Utilized for styling to enhance the visual presentation of the tribute page.
 - Media Queries: Implemented to make the page responsive across different devices.

+## Disclaimer

+The photo and content are not mine and are used for learning purposes only!